a-slide/NanoCount/README.md

 - **tpm**: Estimated counts obtained by multiplying the raw abundance by 1M.
 - **transcript_length**: Optional column included with the option extra_tx_info.

 Tpm and estimated counts are not normalised by transcript length as usually done with short-read sequencing.
 The reason is that in long-read direct RNA sequencing one read is supposed to represent a single transcript molecule starting from the polyA tail, even if the fragment doesn't extend to the 5' end.
-If using a custom protocol allowing sequencing to start from internal RNA fragments (whole RNA tailing, degenerated custom adapter), then this prior is not verified any more.
+If using a custom protocol allowing sequencing to start from internal RNA fragments (whole RNA tailing, degenerated custom adapter), then this prior may no longer be valid.

 ### Output BAM file

-Optionally, users can choose to dump the filtered alignments selected by NanoCount for downstream analysis such ad QC or visualisation.
+Optionally, users can choose to output the alignments that pass NanoCount's filtering thresholds for downstream analysis such ad QC or visualisation.
 The alignments are written in the same order as the source BAM file.

 ### Citation